jojodeleon/Chicago_car_crashes/README.md

 * CRASH_MONTH_2 - February

 ## Recommendations
+Reallocation of funds for ambulatory services on a month to month basis to account for the months that have high rates of accidents.
+A city-wide PSA drive to educate drivers as to the importance of being fit to drive before getting behind the wheel.
+Require certain age groups - namely twenty-somethings - to attend driver's education courses at license renewals.
+Shorter validation periods for licenses of drivers eighty years and older in order to regularly ascertain their fitness to drive.

 ## Future Work
+### Random Forest:
 Explore other ways to improve injury classification, as the Precision, Recall, and F1 scores for injury in the testing group were substantially lower than those of no injury.
+### XGBoost:
+Utilize ensemble methods and a dimensionality reduction method to improve on model performace.
+Request more indepth information on the physical condition of the driver as both the driver's condition as well as a driver being at fault for the accident are primary contributory factors in accidents.